scottwhendrickson/wgs-pipeline/CF/README.md

 3. Select **Upload a template file** and use the **Choose File** button to select the AWS-WGS-Snakemake.yaml file in this repo
 4. Hit Next
 5. On this screen name the stack **wgs-stack** and leave the network defaults as they are unless this CIDR block conflicts with an existing one, in which case you will need to specify new blocks
+6. Provide an email address for budget alerts
-6. Hit Next twice and check the box for **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**
+7. Hit Next twice and check the box for **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**
-7. Then hit submit to start the stack deployment.
+8. Then hit submit to start the stack deployment.
 Some images below should help as you step through this part

    ![alt text](../SS/CloudFormation_1.png)